ericls/django-hashids/README.md

 `DJANGO_HASHIDS_SALT` can be set in Django's settinigs to be used as the default salt.

-`HashidsField` does not reqiure any arguments but the followinig arguments can be supplied to modify its behavior
+`HashidsField` does not reqiure any arguments but the followinig arguments can be supplied to modify its behavior.

 | Name               |                        Description                        |
 | ------------------ | :-------------------------------------------------------: |